 Dates: August 1 – 22, 2018

-Fee: $3,500 (For support in applying for external funding, please contact us.)
+Fee: $3,500 USD (For support in applying for external funding, please contact us.)

 In the fall of 2018, NOMAD Science will be hosting a family of traditional Mongolian ger builders in Montana to teach a course on the construction of these incredible structures using the traditional Mongolian methods, materials and tools.
 Participants of the class can be individuals, couples, or small groups, each of which will go home with their very own ger.
 Class observation and assistance (without taking home the structure) may also be available for a discounted price depending on enrollment.
 Shorter topics classes are also available (setting up a ger, felting for gers, and traditional ger painting).